storacha/docs/src/pages/terms.md

 Tricking users into revealing sensitive information to an unauthorized party (e.g., phishing) or misleading users as to the source of Content (e.g., spoofing);
 Naming your Content in a manner that misleads readers into thinking you are another person or company;
 Posting or distributing spam, including Content advertised via unwanted electronic messages on newsgroups, email lists, blogs, websites, and other unsolicited promotional materials;
-Unethical or unwanted commercial Content designed to drive traffic to third party sites or boost the search engine rankings of third party sites;
+Unethical or unwanted commercial Content designed to drive traffic to third-party sites or boost the search engine rankings of third-party sites;
 Interfering with or disrupting the Services, or creating an undue burden on the Services or the networks or services connected to the Services, including (a) activity impacting the service level of other storacha.network users or (b) via a distributed denial of service attack.

 ### Infringement of Others’ Rights

-Infringing the proprietary rights, including but not limited to the copyright, patent, trademark or trade secret rights, of any third party;
+Infringing the proprietary rights, including but not limited to the copyright, patent, trademark, or trade secret rights, of any third party;
 Failing to comply with any third-party licenses relating to Content or failing to complete all necessary steps to pass any required license terms to end users;
 Violating the privacy or publicity rights of any third party.